atende/audit-view/docs/index.md

 This application has spring security but it do not authenticate the users.
 It delegates to the single sign on server [keycloak]

-I assume you understand what that means, and way is awesome.
+I assume you understand what that means, and why is awesome.
 If not, don't worry, go to the [keycloak] site and learn it.

 <p class="alert alert-info">